bartificer/programming-by-stealth/docs/_tidbits/tidbit17b-docker-jekyll.md

 Run `make up` and check that the PBS site is available at `http://localhost:8080`.

 Now switch to the demo site project and run the container there too, but before we do that, we make one change: the location of the Dockerfile.
-Currently both projects have a Dockerfile and the `DOCKERFILE_PATH` has the path to the Dockerfile.
+Currently, both projects have a Dockerfile, and the `DOCKERFILE_PATH` has the path to the Dockerfile.
 If we want true reuse, we should have only one Dockerfile.
 Since the demo site is a temporary project, let's remove the Dockerfile there and update the `.env` file to point to the Dockerfile in the PBS project.

 The updated `.env` file will be